karthikmax/LeetCode/README.md

 # LeetCode
-Leetcode questions solved.
-Includes Hackerrank and other questions
+Leetcode, Hackerrank and what not...